Introducing the SDSU Pilot Innovation Fund

 Full Proposals due: Monday, July 31 by 5pm

-Presentations: 10-minute presentations to take place the week of July 19
+Presentations: 10-minute presentations to take place in early August.

 Evaluations will be completed shortly thereafter and award notices are anticipated by the end of August.

 Teams with innovative ideas at the appropriate stage of development from all disciplines, including the sciences, humanities, social sciences, liberal arts, and engineering will be encouraged to apply if they meet the following criteria: